Why Support the University Writing Program?

 UWC

-- Create funding to support further initiatives that improve the education of writing across disciplines at ECU (HOiST, Purple Ink.)
+- Creates funding to support further initiatives that improve the education of writing across disciplines at ECU (Write on the Lawn, Graduate bootcamps.)

-- Help the UWC reach more students with funding for material outreach (giveaways, prizes, retreats, printed information, and more.)
+- Helps the UWC reach more students with funding for material outreach (giveaways, prizes, retreats, printed information, and more.)

-- Support our student consultants’ research dreams by sending them to present their research at writing conferences.
+- Supports our student consultants’ research dreams by sending them to present their research at writing conferences.

-- Impact the entire ENC community with your support that funds our Community Writing Center initiatives.
+- Impacts the entire ENC community with your support that funds our Community Writing Center initiatives.

 WAC

-- Help WAC provide support to faculty in their own fields of writing with stipends & unique opportunities to focus on their research (Writing Retreat, WAGs.)
+- Helps WAC provide support to faculty in their own fields of writing with stipends & unique opportunities to focus on their research (Writing Retreat, WAGs.)

-- Help WAC provide material support to faculty (printouts, pamphlets, worksheets, etc.)
+- Helps WAC provide material support to faculty (printouts, pamphlets, worksheets, etc.)

-- Your funds will help us expand our writing & teaching support into digital mediums like podcasts, videos, and online workshops.
+- Your funds will help us continue to expand our writing & teaching support into digital mediums like podcasts, videos, and online workshops.